Handle numbers of guts of sutured manifolds and nearly fibered knots: Introduction

 \begin{proof} Suppose the guts $(G, \gamma_G)$ of the complementary sutured manifold to an incompressible Seifert surface of a knot in $S^3$ has torus boundary.
 Since $\bdry G$ is a torus in $S^3$, either $G$ is a solid torus or it is a non-trivial knot exterior.
 Any compression of $R(\gamma_G)$ would lead to a compression of the original Seifert surface.
 Hence $\gamma_G$ is a collection of annular sutures of the same slope in $\bdry G$.
 If $\gamma_G$ has at least $4$ components, then there is a vertical annulus $A$ that is $\bdry$--parallel to an annulus $A'$ in $\bdry G$ that contains $3$ components of $\gamma_G$.
 Unless the annulus $A'' = \bdry G \cut A'$ contains exactly one component of $\gamma_G$ and is isotopic rel-$\bdry$ to $A'$, then $(G,\gamma_G)$ cannot be the guts as it admits a further non-trivial decomposition along $A$.
 Of course $A''$ contains exactly one component of $\gamma_G$ when $\gamma_G$ has just four components, and moreover $A''$ is isotopic to $A'$ exactly when $G$ is a solid torus and the sutures $\gamma_G$ have longitudinal slope.
 This gives the guts of Type I. Otherwise $\gamma_G$ has two components.
 If $G$ is a solid torus, then these components cannot be longitudinal since otherwise $(G,\gamma_G)$ would be a product sutured manifold.
 This gives the guts of Type II.
 If $G$ is a non-trivial knot exterior, then since $(G,\gamma_G)$ can have no essential vertical annulus, the slope of $\gamma_G$ cannot be the boundary slope of an essential annulus.
 This gives the guts of Type III.

 Proposition~\ref{prop:handlesofgeneralguts} addresses the handle numbers of the guts while Proposition~\ref{prop:isolationofgeneralguts} addresses when the guts are non-isolating.
 So now we address here that the guts are incompressibly horizontally prime.
 This follows fairly immediately from the classification of types of guts.
-Guts of Types I and II are incompressibly horizontally prime since the only connected incompressible properly embedded orientable surfaces in solid tori are meridional disks and boundary parallel annuli (eg. \cite[Lemma 1.10]{waldhausen} or \cite[Lemma 3.7.14]{schultensbook}).
+Guts of Types I and II are incompressibly horizontally prime since the only connected incompressible properly embedded orientable surfaces in solid tori are meridional disks, boundary parallel disks, and boundary parallel annuli whose boundary components are essential curves of non-meridional slope (eg. \cite[Lemma 1.10]{waldhausen} or \cite[Lemma 3.7.14]{schultensbook}).
 If there were guts of Type III that were not incompressibly horizontally prime, then they would have a horizontal surface $F$ that is not isotopic to either $R_+(\gamma_G)$ or $R_-(\gamma_G)$.
 In particular, $F$ would be a properly embedded, oriented incompressible surface with two boundary components that are the cores of the two sutures $\gamma_G$.
 However, as $\gamma_G$ is not a boundary slope by hypothesis, $F$ must be a boundary parallel annulus and therefore isotopic to either $R_+(\gamma_G)$ or $R_-(\gamma_G)$ contrary to assumption. \end{proof}

-\begin{question} Does there exists a knot $K$ in $S^3$ for which the guts $(G, \gamma_G)$ of an incompressible Seifert surface are incompressibly horizontally prime and has torus boundary but $h(K) < h(G, \gamma_G)$?

-By Theorem~\ref{thm:nonisolatingandincomphpgutstoknothandlenumberanduniqueSeifertsfce}, $G$ must be the exterior of non-trivial knot $J$ where $\gamma_G$ is two sutures of the meridional slope of $J$.
-A potential example may be constructed as a satellite of $J$ with pattern formed from a fibered knot as the exterior of an unknot that bounds a non-trivial subsurface of a fiber. \end{question}

 \begin{prop} Let $(G, \gamma_G)$ be guts of Type III.
 Suppose $G$ is a non-trivial torus knot exterior where the slope of $\gamma_G$ is not the slope of a regular fiber.
 Then $h(G, \gamma_G) = 2$ if each suture meets a regular fiber once, and $4$ otherwise.
 If the slope of $\gamma_G$ is also not the $0$-slope of the torus knot, then $(G, \gamma_G)$ is incompressibly horizontally prime. \end{prop}